Kylyby/karamelo_dialog/README.md

 karamelorun = karamelo.dialog()
 ```

-inside the function we have 3 parameters: background color of the selection(bgcolor), number of options that can be selected(limit) and the options(options)
-  bgcolor must be a string, limit an integer and options a list
+inside the function we have 3 parameters: background color of the selection(bgcolor), number of options that can be selected(limit) and the options(options). bgcolor must be a string, limit an integer and options a list

   Example: